sedanuronderr/HastaneRandevuSistemi/README.md

-# Firebase,ReyclerView,Navigation Component kütüphaneleri kullanıldı
+# Firebase,ReyclerView,Navigation Component Jetpack libraries were used in the project.

 <table>